-The program provides financial assistance of up to $5,000 for one time, which the student can use towards university tuition and fees.
-The funds are awarded as a loan without interest, with an individual repayment plan being developed for each student, and where the returned funds will support new students in the future.
+Jusoor launched its Hardship Fund in 2016 to provide gap funding to students enrolled in undergraduate and master programs at academic institutions outside of Syria who are at risk of dropping out because of financial need.
+To date, the program has supported 27 students who have been provided one-time financial assistance of up to $5,000, which the students can use toward university tuition and fees.
+The funds are awarded as a loan without interest, with an individual repayment plan developed for each student.
+Returned funds support new students in the future.

 JUSOOR Copyright © 2012 All Rights Reserved.
 Jusoor, E.I.
 Number 45-3842245, is a Michigan nonprofit corporation that has received a ruling from the U.S. Internal Revenue Service that it is a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code of 1986, as amended (the “Code”).
 Contributions are tax-deductible to U.S. taxpayers to the extent provided in section 170 of the Code.
 Jusoor is also affiliated with Jusoor Canada (a Canadian registered charity under number 85063 3371), and Jusoor UK (a registered charity in England under number 1154168).
 While these organizations work closely together they are independent corporations and a donor can donate to any one of them.